cjerdonek/open-rcv/docs/contributing.md

 For instructions on releasing the application to PyPI and understanding the `setup.py`, consult the `releasing.md` file in the `docs` folder.

-TODO: add instructions for previewing a Markdown file.

 Setting Up
 ----------